john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 ## Wrap-Up

-Today we learned about three things that will help us write real code that will be useful to us in our daily work.
+Today we learned about three things that will be useful in our daily work:

-First, we learned about functions.
-They encapsulate code for later use.
+1. **Functions**: a way to encapsulate code and save it for later.

-Second, we learned how to make a module out of Python code by placing it in a ".py" file.
-And we further saw how to turn a module into a program that can be executed on the commandline using the `main` function.
+2. **Modules**: a way to save Python code into a ".py" file.
+Further, if you include a `main` function, you create an executable Python program.

-Lastly, we learned about the `import` keyword.
-We can now share our own code between modules, and make use a ton of modules built right into Python.
+3. **Imports**: We can now share our code between modules, and make use of Python's built-in standard libraries.

 ## Problem Sets